 The European Tourism Forum is an annual event, co-organised with the country that holds the Presidency of the Council of the European Union during the second half of the year.
-The Forum’s objectives are political and they are often linked to an informal meeting of Ministers responsible for Tourism from EU countries.
+The forum’s objectives are political and they are often linked to an informal meeting of ministers from EU countries responsible for tourism.

-On 1 and 2 October 2018, the European Tourism Forum occured in Vienna, Austria.
-The theme was 'Designing Tourism for Quality of Life and Value Added'.
+On 1 and 2 October 2018, the 17th European Tourism Forum occurred in Vienna, Austria.
+The theme was 'Designing tourism for quality of life and value added'.

 On 15 October 2016, the 15th European Tourism Forum was held in Bratislava, Slovak Republic.
 The subjects on the agenda were taxation, collaborative economy and digital transformation.

 The 14th European Tourism Forum took place in Luxembourg from 17 to 18 September.
 The topics for discussion were tourism digitalisation, the promotion of Europe via transnational and pan-European thematic products, skills and training, and streamlining the regulatory and administrative framework for tourism.

 In 2014, the European Tourism Forum discussed digitalisation and innovation, sustainable mobility and access to destinations, training and education, and actions to promote Europe.
 The Forum took place under the Italian Presidency of the Council of the European Union.

 The 12th European Tourism Forum was co-organised by the European Commission and the Lithuanian Presidency of the Council of the European Union to discuss the impact of tourism on the EU economy and development trends in international tourism.